-P. Permits.

-- 1. No junkyard shall be established in the Town until a Special Use Permit and an Annual Operating Permit have been applied for and granted in compliance with this Ordinance. - 2.
+- P. Permits. - 1.
+No junkyard shall be established in the Town until a Special Use Permit and an Annual Operating Permit have been applied for and granted in compliance with this Ordinance. - 2.
 Junkyards granted a Special Use Permit by the Planning Board shall not operate without an Annual Operating Permit.
 The initial Annual Operating Permits for the operation of a junkyard shall be subject to approval by the Town Planning Board.
 The Annual Operating Permit for a junkyard shall be effective until June 1 of the calendar year after its issuance. - 3.
 An application for renewal of the Annual Operating Permit shall be made to the Code Enforcement Officer thirty (30) days prior to the expiration date of the previous permit.
 The CEO may not renew the Annual Operating Permit of any junkyard that is not in compliance with the above requirements and any additional requirements established in the Special Use Permit by the Planning Board.
 The CEO shall approve or deny the renewal of such Annual Operating Permit using the standards in effect in these and other applicable regulations and any conditions in the Special Use Permit, after payment of the required fee. - Q. In addition, the provisions of General Municipal Law § 136 are hereby adopted by reference and shall apply to all automobile salvage operations in the Town of Canton.

 § 70-59.
-Kennels.
+Kennels and Animal Shelters.

 - A. Adequate landscaping or fencing shall be provided to create a visual, sound and odor buffer between such facility and adjacent properties.
-The Planning Board shall use its discretion to determine what is necessary based on the site characteristics and location of the kennel activities. - B. All buildings, pens, runs, structures or other accessory uses shall be at least 300 feet from any property line. - C. All animals shall be kept within a totally enclosed building between 8:00 p.m. and 7:00 a.m. - D. All animal boarding buildings that are not wholly enclosed, and any outdoor animal pens, stalls, or runways shall be located within the rear or side yard.
+The Planning Board shall use its discretion to determine what is necessary based on the site characteristics and location of the kennel or shelter activities. - B. All buildings, pens, runs, structures or other accessory uses, including waste disposal, shall be at least seventy-five (75) feet from any property line. - C. All animals shall be kept within a totally enclosed building between 8:00 p.m. and 7:00 a.m. - D. All animal boarding buildings that are not wholly enclosed, and any outdoor animal pens, stalls, or runways shall be located within the rear or side yard. - E. All outdoor pasture/recreation areas shall be enclosed to prevent the escape of the animals.

-- E. All outdoor pasture/recreation areas shall be enclosed to prevent the escape of the animals. - F. All animal wastes shall be regularly cleaned-up and properly disposed of.
-The applicant shall submit evidence that wastes can be properly handled and that adequate sewage facilities exist or will be provided for the use. - G. The applicant shall demonstrate a working plan to prevent or alleviate significant noise impacts from animals boarded on the site. - H. Outdoor running areas shall be fenced in a manner that restricts access and provides for a full enclosure. - I. The owner/operator of the kennel shall be responsible for exercising suitable control over the animals and shall not allow a nuisance condition to be created in terms of excessive noise or odor.
+- F. All animal waste shall be regularly cleaned up and properly disposed of.
+The applicant shall submit evidence that waste can be properly handled and that adequate sewage facilities exist or will be provided for the use.
+No excrement, manure or other odor or dust producing substance shall be stored or disposed of within 200 feet of any water well, waterway, stream, pond, ditch or lake. - G. The applicant shall demonstrate a working plan to prevent or alleviate significant noise impacts from animals boarded on the site.
+Noise generated shall not be excessive or persistently occurring or continue to such a degree or extent that it unreasonably interferes with the peace, comfort or convenience of the neighbors. - H. Outdoor running areas shall be fenced in a manner that restricts access and provides for a full enclosure. - I. The owner/operator of the kennel or shelter shall be responsible for exercising suitable control over the animals and shall not allow a nuisance condition to be created in terms of excessive noise or odor. - J. The Planning Board may, as part of Special Use Permit review, limit the number of dogs that may be kenneled or sheltered to mitigate potential adverse impacts related to noise, waste or odor upon evaluation of the applicant's plans and site characteristics in the context of their surroundings.